Topics in this Section

 Merkel cell carcinoma tends to grow quickly and to metastasize (spread) at an early stage.
 It usually spreads first to nearby lymph nodes and then may spread to lymph nodes or skin in distant parts of the body, lungs, brain, bones, or other organs.

-Merkel cell carcinoma usually appears as a single painless lump
+Merkel cell carcinoma usually appears as a single painless lump on sun-exposed skin.

 This and other changes in the skin may be caused by Merkel cell carcinoma.
 Other conditions may cause the same symptoms so a doctor should be consulted if changes in the skin are seen.
 Merkel cell carcinoma usually appears on sun-exposed skin as a single lump that is: